 Face it: driving out to the Island, paying upwards of 10$ for parking, gas, then ticket prices what they are, food at the game and those prices, and then to see them get whipped…it’s tough being an Islanders fan, let us just say this much.
 We love them, but it’s tough these days.
 Really tough.
 That’s not to say that Barclays won’t be twice as expensive for fans, but perhaps, not.
 Change is good.
 That’s what matters here.
 Mr. Wang is doing what he feels will save the franchise from leaving New York completely.
 Quite frankly, I know that regardless of price, I WILL be going to games at Barclays.
 Seriously.
 I mean, are you kidding me?
 Taking the C train to Lafayette Ave, walk three blocks, cross Atlantic Blvd, avoid getting hit by oncoming semis, enter, buy a program, buy some Grey Goose…sit and watch my Isles get whipped some more.
 Joking.
 Joking.
 But they’re getting whipped in my own backyard.
 Ah, I can’t wait.

 Now, for the tricky part: the logo.
 The Islanders will be keeping the Long Island topography on their emblem, but will their alternate jersey pay homage to Brooklyn: perhaps resort to the “B” a la Brooklyn Dodgers, or some variation thereof?
 I leave this last part to you.
 Ideas?
 Pics?
 Let’s hear it Islander country.

-Topics: New York Isanders
+Tags: New York Isanders